 Seeing the Sun anytime... now it is possible, even in the Netherlands!
 Today there is a vast amount of spacecraft observing our central star and the terrestrial space environment.
 The 11-year period solar activity cycle is now at its maximum producing spectacular solar eruptions that are injected all over into the interplanetary space.
 These can disturb spacecraft operations and interact with planetary magnetospheres or atmospheres resulting in beautiful aurora.
 Scientists admire this display of nature and they survey our near space environment in order to protect our highly developed technology in space.

 This Summer, you can be part of this community!
 Help us survey the Sun by using nearly real-time solar and heliospheric images and movies observed directly from space, forecast when the solar eruption would arrive at Earth or other planets.
-We will prepare a manual for observing and understanding the space weather along with a link collection on the web.
+We will then interpret the plasma measurements at the different terrestrial planets: Venus, Earth and Mars.

 If you are interested in space, you like geometry and computers do not scare you, then your place is here...